COX2 Inhibitors As Anti-Cancer Agents

 Synergy With CAR-T Therapy (44)

-Celecoxib has been suggested by Dr Dinh in a 2017 article in combination with CAR T cell therapy for B Cell Lymphoma .(44)
+In a 2017 article, Dr Dinh suggested Celecoxib can be used in combination with CAR T cell therapy for B Cell Lymphoma .(44)

 COX-2 Inhibition Unwanted Adverse Effects –